JenilGajjar20/Py_Clock/README.md

 A simple digital clock using Python's tKinter module.

-Tkinter is the standard GUI(<b>Graphical user interface<b>) library for Python.
+Tkinter is the standard GUI(<b>Graphical user interface</b>) library for Python.
 Python when combined with Tkinter provides a fast and easy way to create GUI applications.
 Tkinter provides a powerful object-oriented interface to the Tk GUI toolkit.

 The <b>tkinter.ttk</b> module provides access to the Tk themed widget set, introduced in Tk 8.5.